 Improving Availability, Access and Use of Climate Information

-The Enhancing National Climate Service initiative, or ENACTS, is led by the International Research Institute for Climate and Society and is a unique, multi-faceted initiative designed to bring climate knowledge into national decision making by improving availability, access to, and use of climate information.
+The Enhancing National Climate Services initiative, or ENACTS, is led by the International Research Institute for Climate and Society and is a unique, multi-faceted initiative designed to bring climate knowledge into national decision making by improving availability, access to, and use of climate information.